rust-lang/rust-project-goals/src/2024h2/0001-Project-goal-slate.md

 ### The plan for 2024

+The plan is to do a "dry run" of the process in the remainder of 2024.
+The 2024 process will be driven by nikomatsakis; one of the outputs will be an RFC that proposes a more permanent process for use going forward.
+The short version of the plan is that we will

+* **ASAP (April):** Have a ~2 month period for selecting the initial slate of goals.
+Goals will be sourced from Rust teams and the broader community.
+They will cover the highest priority work to be completed in the second half of 2024.
+* **June:** Teams will approve the final slate of goals, making them 'official', and we will author an RFC proposing a refined process.
+* **Remainder of the year:** Regular updates on goal progress will be posted
+* **October:** Presuming all goes well, the process for 2025 H1 begins.

 ### The "shiny future" we are working towards

 Assuming this goal program is successful, we would like to begin another goal sourcing round in late 2024 (likely Oct 15 - Dec 15).
 We see this as fitting into a running process.